-This program lays a foundation in preparation for a profession as a Microsoft Certified Systems Administrator (MCSA) where students will install. configure, and troubleshoot Microsoft client-server networks.
-The program is designed to deploy and manage Windows 2003/XP components in real life situations.
-Installing, configuring, testing, managing, monitoring, and troubleshooting of the Windows 2003/XP systems are all emphasized.
-Most importantly, specific activities are tested out on workstations to insure they work just as in a real business environment.
-The program is for both those who are working towards Microsoft certifications i.e., MCSA, MCSE and those who may already have the certifications and want to learn how to implement these technologies.
-Individuals who have an interest in learning Windows 2003/ XP technologies are also welcome.
+This program lays a foundation in preparation for a profession as a Microsoft Certified IT Professional, Students will install, configure, and troubleshoot Microsoft Client Server Networks.
+The program is designed to deploy and manage both Windows Server 2003 and Server 2008 with Client Workstations in simulated real-life situations.
+Administering, managing, monitoring, and troubleshooting of Server 2008 Active Directory, Network Services, and other Server functions are all emphasized.
+All Server configured activities are tested out using Client Workstations to ensure they work, just as in a real business environment.
+The program is structured for both those who are working towards Microsoft Server 2003 MCSA/MCSE certifications, and/or Server 2008 MCTS/MCITP certifications.
+Also those already having certification who want to enhance their knowledgw with the newer operating systems, as well as those who may just want to learn how to effectively implement these technologies are

-Program Admission Requirements: Completion of the Computer Systems Technology Program (CTCSTC) or CST 150 and CST 225 with a minimum grade of "C", passing the COMPTIA certification, or equivalent industry experience.
+Program Admission Requirements: Completion of the Computer Systems Technology Program (CTCSTC) or CST 150 and CST 225 with a minimum grade of "C," passing the COMPTIA certification, or equivalent industry experience.